Vovsoft Logo

 Method 1: Perform a full shutdown using Shift key

-If you would like to perform a full shutdown, simply hold down the Shift on your keyboard and then click the "Shut down" option in the Start Menu, or on the sign-in screen.
+If you would like to perform a hard shutdown, simply hold down the Shift on your keyboard and then click the "Shut down" option in the Start Menu, or on the sign-in screen.

 Method 2: Use command line